Update · May 17, 2026

 Final take

 If you have the time and your foundation is solid, go ahead and add one.
-If you do not, you are not behind.
+If you don't, you're not behind.

 llms.txt is a low-effort, reasonable experiment for sites that are already in good shape.
-It is not a shortcut, and it is not a substitute for the foundational work that actually drives visibility.
+It's not a shortcut, and it's not a substitute for the foundational work that actually drives visibility.
+Google has now formalized in its documentation what was already clear from the independent data: this file is not how you win AI search.
 Fix the important things first.
 Then add the nice-to-haves.

 Frequently asked questions